NOCA Student / Instructor Handbook

 - You're here to learn.
 Not to show off your skills.
 Act accordingly.
 Leave your ego at the door.
 Don't be competitive.
 Don't compare anyone's abilities or journey as an aerialist to your own.
 Support your peers in their journey, regardless of how it compares to your own.

 - Work on the skill being taught, using the apparatus being taught, and nothing else.
-Classes are a structured learning environment, and should not be used like open gym.
+Classes are a structured learning environment and should not be used like open gym.

 - Stay off the equipment before the class starts, and after it ends.